JoshaMunnik/UF-typescript/README.md

 ##Installation

-Add as submodule (run from root of github project):
+Add as submodule (run from root of Git project):
 ````
 git submodule add https://github.com/JoshaMunnik/UF-typescript {targetpath}
 git submodule update --init --recursive
 ````

-The target path can end with the github project name or just 'UF'.
+The target path can end with the Git project name or just 'UF'.